pikatoste/test.sh/README.md

 `! validate` will not behave as expected as all checks but the last will be ignored.
 In the last case, the result of the negated expression will not trigger exit even if it evaluates to false.

-The ERR trap shares with errexit the conditions under which it is ignores, i.e. ignored errexit context is also ignored ERR trap context.
+The ERR trap shares with errexit the conditions under which it is ignored, i.e. ignored errexit context is also ignored ERR trap context.
 No implicit exceptions are thrown in ignored ERR trap context.

 ### Assertions